How connectivity affects the extremal number of trees: Proof of Theorem

 Let $x_1=\floor{\frac{k}{\sqrt{2}}}$ then we have $a_{x_1}-x_1+2\geq k-x_1-4\geq \frac{k}{4}-4$.
-By the previous paragraph, every embedding of $T_k$ in $\textsf{S}_{n,x_1}$ maps $v$ to a vertex of a clique.
+By Claim \ref{claim:map to clique}, every embedding of $T_k$ in $\textsf{S}_{n,x_1}$ maps $v$ to a vertex of a clique.
 Furthermore, since the components of $\textsf{S}_{n,x_1}-w$ are strictly smaller than $k$, there must be a vertex $u$ of $T_k$ distinct from $v$ mapped to $w$.
 Thus $T_k$ contains a spider with central vertex $u$ as a subgraph with a leg of length at least $a_{x_1}-x_1+1$, see Figure \ref{fig:ConstructionsII}.
-Indeed, $T_k$ does not contain a pair of vertices from different cliques in $\textsf{S}_{n,x_1}$, otherwise there is a sub-path of $T_k$ of length $2(a_{x_1}-x_1+1)\geq \frac{k}{2}-10$ and we are done by Claim~\ref{claim:Balanced}.
+Indeed, $T_k$ does not contain a pair of vertices from different cliques in $\textsf{S}_{n,x_1}$, otherwise there are two vertex disjoint sub-paths of $T_k$ such that each of them contains $a_{x_1}-x_1\geq \frac{k}{4}-6$ vertices and we are done by Claim~\ref{claim:Balanced} as a path is a spider with the central vertex of degree two.
 On the other hand, as $T_k$ is a subgraph of $\textsf{P}_{n,x_1}$, with the same argument $T_k$ does not contain a pair of vertices from different cliques in $\textsf{P}_{n,x_1}$.
-Thus $T_k$ contains an edge such that after removing it from $T_k$ we get a component where degrees of the vertices are at most three and it contains a sub-path of length $a_{x_1}-x_1+1$, each vertex of this path has degree at most two in~$T_k$.
-By the previous two observations and Claim~\ref{claim:Balanced} there exists an edge $v_1v_2$ of $T_k$ such that $T_k- v_1v_2$ contains a component denoted by $S_y$ (containing the vertex $v_2$) isomorphic to a spider with $y$ vertices and at most three legs, with one leg of length at least $a_{x_1}-x_1+1$, see Figure~\ref{fig:ConstructionsII}.
+Thus $T_k$ contains an edge, say $v_1v_2$, such that after removing it from $T_k$ we get a component where the degrees of the vertices are at most three and which contains a sub-path of length $a_{x_1}-x_1-1$, each vertex of this path has degree at most two in~$T_k$.
+Hence, by the previous argument in this paragraph, $T_k-v_1v_2$ contains a component denoted by $S_y$ (containing the vertex $v_2$) isomorphic to a spider with $y$ vertices and at most three legs, with one leg of length at least $a_{x_1}-x_1$, see Figure~\ref{fig:ConstructionsII}.
 Without loss of generality, by choosing $S_y$ such that $y$ is the maximum possible, we may assume that the degree of $v_1$ in $T_k$ is at least three.